 Being accustomed to that is not learning the software.
 It is becoming accustomed to an inconsistent behavior, which you still haven't managed to explain the professional benefits of.
 I've explained why it is not of benefit, and you agreed that it did not increase or decrease working time.
 Therefore, the benefit is that changing it would make it more intuitive, and would not hurt existing users in a meaningful way.

 So now that we've established it does nothing to speed-up or slow-down work, we may now focus on why it's a problem:

 AutoMerge inconsistent behavior.

 In every other case, AutoMerge will merge two vertices on top of each other.
 This is what the tool is expected to do.

 When a tool does something that is not expected, it is a bug.

 I'm not saying that's what F2 is.
-I use Blender for professional work as well, you don't need to go shooting your highly polished work at me and assume I'm simply using it to "Fill grids".
+I use Blender for professional work as well, you don't need to go shooting your highly polished work at me like I don't know the benefit of F2 in complex work.

 Here's a use case of filling in faces with a corner selection, which would be possible with a couple of F taps if this wasn't an issue.